 Hi, I'm Duarte.

-I work on microeconomic theory and behavioral economics, with a special focus on information economics
+I work on microeconomic theory and behavioural economics, with a special focus on information economics.

-I concluded my Ph.D. in economics at Columbia University in 2021
+I concluded my Ph.D. in economics at Columbia University in 2021.
+You can find my CV here.

 News